pluralsight/guides/draft/microsoft-net/property-copying-between-two-objects-using-reflection/article.md

 In our case, we will use attributes to define the parent property name.
 We will tell the code that this property will retrive its value from the property name we defined in the attribute that is in the parent object.

+First of all we need to create a class to define our attribute.
+It will be a simple class that derives from `Attribute` class.
+It will have a single public field that defines the matching property name in the parent object.
+Here is the code for our attribute:
 ```csharp
 [AttributeUsage(AttributeTargets.Property)]
 public class MatchParentAttribute : Attribute